nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p108 -->
-- **Preach the Gospel & Baptize Believers** - This is Christ’s authority to build His church and make disciples (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>).
+- **Preach the Gospel & Baptize Believers** - This is Christ’s authority to build His church and make disciples (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>).
 Boldly proclaiming the message of reconciliation and forgiveness of sins.
 This is the authority to lead in the Body of Christ as faithful under shepherds and servants and to practice discipline (train, correct, rebuke) in our gatherings (1 Peter 5).

 <!-- p109 -->
 - **Cast Out Devils** - This is Christ's authority over the works of the devil and evil spirits.
-We have the authority to resist the devil individually and to bring deliverance to those impacted and oppressed by him (<span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="10" data-verses="19" data-lang="en" data-version="NKJV">Luke 10:19</span>).
+We have the authority to resist the devil individually and to bring deliverance to those impacted and oppressed by him (<span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="10" data-verses="19" data-lang="en" data-version="NKJV">Luke 10:19</span>).

 <!-- p110 -->